nzzdev/Q-locator-map/tilesets/README.md

 - `download`: Downloads the file referenced in `url`
 - `transform`: Transforms labels in Tileset according to [mapping file](./mapping.json)
   - This is only needed for the `openmaptiles` Tileset
-- `size`: Allows for a somewhat accurate progress bar during the download process
+- `size`: Size of the `url` resource in bytes.
+Allows for a somewhat accurate progress bar during the download process

-### Tileset URLs

-In order to update the tilesets, the following download URLs can be used:

-- For OpenMapTiles: Get URLs from the [download page](https://openmaptiles.com/downloads/planet/) (login with MapTiler/OpenMapTiles account)
-- For regions: Create a new release of [osm-regions](https://github.com/nzzdev/osm-regions) and get tiles from there

 ## Deployment